Help us to improve this page.

 Human Resources activities are divided into numerous specialties.
 Units within UIC HR are responsible for areas as varied as hiring, compliance with state and federal laws, employee skills development, and compensation structures.
 The units within UIC Human Resources are described below.

-Under the Interim Associate Vice Chancellor for Human Resources, and reporting to that office, are six functional areas.
+Under Associate Vice Chancellor for Human Resources, and reporting to that office, are five functional areas.

 Compensation is responsible for development, implementation and maintenance of Campus compensation and classification programs and services including Academic Professional (AP) and Civil Service (CS) salary administration and salary review; market analysis; AP job description development; salary structure development and maintenance; policy development and enforcement; and governmental compliance activities.